Wounds can be classified due to:

 3. PHASE OF MATURING

 In the proliferative phase, inflammatory processes in the wound are inhibited and begins the process of granulation of tissue and filling defects and the process of angiogenesis.
-The proliferative phase takes 5 to 21 days and involves mainly the fibroblasts, lymphocytes, endothelial cells and keratinocytes.
+The proliferative phase lasts from 5 to 21 days and involves mainly the fibroblasts, lymphocytes, endothelial cells and keratinocytes.

-In the final stage, maturation, reorganization of the structures of scar tissue formed in the second phase takes place, i.e. the reduction of the resulting scar.
-This process can take anywhere from 3 weeks to up to 2 years.
+In the final stage takes place maturation, reorganization of the structures of scar tissue formed in the second phase, i.e. the reduction of the resulting scar.
+This process can last from 3 weeks to up to 2 years.
 A special role in this process is played by fibroblasts.

-Very often, however, the healing process is disturbed by a number of external and internal factors such as deficiencies in the inflammatory response within the wound, delay in angiogenesis or granulation resulting from e.g. cardiovascular disorders, metabolic diseases, neuropathy or malnutrition.
-An important factor influencing the external wound healing disorder is heavy contamination of the wound by, mechanical or microbiological contaminants.
+However, the healing process very often is disturbed by a number of external and internal factors such as deficiencies in the inflammatory response within the wound, delay in angiogenesis or granulation resulting from e.g. cardiovascular disorders, metabolic diseases, neuropathy or malnutrition.
+An important factor influencing the external wound healing disorder is heavy contamination of the wound by mechanical or microbiological contaminants.
 A special role is attributed to the emerging in the wound bacterial biofilm.

 “T I M E” SCHEME